pabelanger/network_collections_migration/README.rst

 Adding a new job
 ----------------

-We'll be adding a zuul job to migrate content to the following fake
+We'll be adding a Zuul job to migrate content to the following fake
 collection:

   https://github.com/ansible-network/ansible_collection.example.fake